reeta-042/exam-ai/README.md

     *   **Sentence-Transformers:** Used to create dense vector embeddings of the text chunks.
 *   **Frontend:**
     *   **Streamlit:** A Python framework for rapidly building and deploying interactive web applications.

   *   **Key Data Processing Libraries:**
-    *   **`unstructured[local-inference]`:** A powerful library for parsing complex and poorly structured PDFs by understanding the document layout.
-    *   **`opencv-python-headless`:** A dependency for computer vision tasks required by `unstructured`.
+    *   **`PyMuPDF`:** The core library that powers the `PyMuPDFLoader`.
+It is used for robustly parsing PDF documents.
+It is significantly more effective than standard loaders at accurately extracting text and preserving the document's structure, which is critical for creating high-quality, relevant chunks.

-## Core Technical Decisions Explained
+### Core Technical Decisions Explained

-### Why `unstructured[local-inference]`?

-During development, it became clear that standard PDF text extraction libraries (`PyPDFLoader`, `PyMuPDFLoader`) failed on certain real-world academic documents.
-These documents often have complex layouts, multi-column text, embedded tables, and inconsistent formatting, which caused the retrieval system to pull irrelevant chunks of text (e.g., SQL commands instead of a definition for "data").

-**`unstructured[local-inference]`** was chosen to solve this critical problem.
-Unlike simpler loaders, it doesn't just read text streams; it uses computer vision and layout-parsing models to:
-1.  **Understand the visual structure** of the page.
-2.  **Intelligently identify** distinct elements like titles, paragraphs, and lists.
-3.  **Extract clean, logically coherent text blocks.**

-This ensures that the text fed into the chunking process is of the highest possible quality, which is the most critical step for accurate retrieval.
+#### PDF Loader: Why `PyMuPDFLoader`?

+During development, it became clear that the default PDF text extraction library was insufficient for handling academic documents, often leading to poor quality text and irrelevant search results.
+While more advanced libraries like `unstructured` offer powerful layout analysis, they also introduce significant system-level dependencies that are complex to manage in a cloud deployment environment.

+**`PyMuPDFLoader`** was chosen as the optimal solution, providing a crucial balance between performance and reliability.
+It is significantly better at extracting clean text and preserving document structure than the standard loaders, without requiring complex system configurations.
+This ensures the application remains robust, easy to deploy, and effective for the vast majority of PDF documents.

 ### Chunking Strategy: `chunk_size=1000`, `chunk_overlap=200`